 He has provided evidence for the UK House of Commons and House of Lords regarding the impact of brain injury.
 He is an advanced member of the British Association of Brain Injury Case Managers, is a National Institute of Health Research School for Social Care Research Fellow and a member of the National Institute of Clinical Excellence guidelines writing committee in relation to supported decision making.

-David is a HCPC Registered Social Worker who has worked as a Residential Manager since qualifying in 2014.
-He was CQC Registered Manager at an adults’ service specialising in Acquired Brain Injury and substance misuse until 2017 when he joined The Children’s Trust in Tadworth, Surrey to manage a residential school house, looking after children and young people with complex neuro-disabilities and acquired brain injury.
+David qualified in Social Work in 2014.
+Before joining Surrey County Council as a Registered Social Worker, he worked in residential management.
+He was CQC Registered Manager at an adults’ service specialising in Acquired Brain Injury (ABI) and substance misuse and was then House Manager at a specialist residential school for children and young people with complex neuro-disabilities and ABI.

-David joined BISWG when he was a Social Work Student at London South Bank University and is a Trustee.
+David joined BISWG when he was a Student at London South Bank University and is a Trustee.